FusionAuth/fusionauth-site/astro/localcode/quickstart-react/README.md

-# FusionAuth Quickstart: React SPA
+# FusionAuth QuickStart: React SPA

 > [!WARNING]
 > This repository is generated from content that lives at [github.com/FusionAuth/fusionauth-site](https://github.com/FusionAuth/fusionauth-site/tree/main/astro/localcode/quickstart-react).
 Changes to files here _will be overwritten by that automation_.
 File an issue or pull request with [fusionauth-site](https://github.com/FusionAuth/fusionauth-site) instead.